Kichiyaki/terraform-provider-woodpecker/docs/resources/repository.md

 - `allow_pull_requests` (Boolean) Enables handling webhook's pull request event.
 If disabled, then pipeline won't run for pull requests.
 - `config_file` (String) The path to the pipeline config file or folder.
 By default it is left empty which will use the following configuration resolution .woodpecker/*.yml -> .woodpecker/*.yaml -> .woodpecker.yml -> .woodpecker.yaml.
-- `is_gated` (Boolean) when true, every pipeline needs to be approved before being executed
 - `is_trusted` (Boolean) when true, underlying pipeline containers get access to escalated capabilities like mounting volumes
 - `netrc_only_trusted` (Boolean) whether netrc credentials should be only injected into trusted containers, see [the docs](https://woodpecker-ci.org/docs/usage/project-settings#only-inject-netrc-credentials-into-trusted-containers) for more info
 - `timeout` (Number) after this timeout a pipeline has to finish or will be treated as timed out (in minutes)